yoctoproject/poky/documentation/overview-manual/concepts.rst

 directory tree such as the sysroot.

-The Yocto Project team has tried to keep the details of the implementation hidden in ``sstate`` class.
+The Yocto Project team has tried to keep the details of the implementation hidden in the :ref:`sstate <ref-classes-sstate>` class.
 From a user's perspective, adding shared state wrapping to a task is as simple as this :ref:`ref-tasks-deploy` example taken from the :ref:`deploy <ref-classes-deploy>` class::